mozilla/fx-private-relay/docs/translations.md

 - [mozilla-l10n/sumo-l10n][] for [support.mozilla.org][]
 - [mozilla/addons-frontend][] for [addons.mozilla.org][]

-Pontoon writes new translations as new commits to their repository.
+Pontoon writes translation updates as new commits to their repository.
 Relay projects include the translation repositories as [git submodules][git-submodules], such as [privaterelay/locales][].
 A submodule references a specific commit in a separate repository.
 A [GitHub action][ga-l10n-sync] updates this commit to the latest each